css-materials/course-site/content/syllabus/text-analysis-class-topic-models/index.md

 ## Class materials

+TBA

+<!--
 * Run the code below in your console to download today’s in-class materials: `usethis::use_course("css-materials/text-analysis-sentiment-and-tm")`

-<!--
 * [Predicting song artist from lyrics](/notes/predicting-song-artist/)
 * [Text analysis: topic modeling](/notes/topic-modeling/)
--->

 ## Additional resources

-* See additional resources for the previous lecture on text analysis and regular expressions
+* See additional resources for the previous lecture on text analysis
 * Original [Topic Modeling (LDA) article](https://www.jmlr.org/papers/volume3/blei03a/blei03a.pdf?ref=https://githubhelp.com) by Blei, David M., Andrew Y. Ng, and Michael I. Jordan.
 2003.
 “Latent Dirichlet Allocation.”
 * For an introduction to supervised classification with text data, read [Classification](https://smltar.com/mlclassification.html) in Supervised Machine Learning for Text Analysis in R
 * Two blog posts by David Robinson (co-author of `tidytext`) analyzing Donald J. Trump's twitter account.
 Regardless of your political affiliations, these are excellent examples demonstrating of the key principles of reproducible research that we've learned in this course (e.g., R Markdown documents and knitting code with output; Retrieving data from APIs; Textual analysis with `tidytext`; Visualizations with `ggplot2)
     * [Text analysis of Trump's tweets confirms he writes only the (angrier) Android half](http://varianceexplained.org/r/trump-tweets/)
     * [Trump's Android and iPhone tweets, one year later](http://varianceexplained.org/r/trump-followup/)

+-->